ERC-BPGC/erc-bpgc.github.io/projects.md

 					<h3>SpiderBot</h3>
 				</header>
 				<p>Team Lead: Ashutosh Gupta <br>
-				Project SpiderBot started in Feb 2020, is a hexapod with six independent legs, each with three degrees of freedom.
-One advantage of legged robots is that it can climb over obstacles larger than itself.
-Hexapod walking robots also benefit from a lower impact on the terrain and have greater mobility in surroundings.<br>
+				Project SpiderBot started in Feb 2020, aims to develop a six-legged round body Hexapod.
+Hexapods are a very versatile legged option since they provide more passive stability during locomotion as compared to a quadruped.
+They also benefit from a lower impact on the terrain and have greater mobility in surroundings.<br>
-				The purpose of this robot is to make a multi terrain robot that can traverse through the most difficult terrains and study various walking gaits and controllers to find the optimum one for this kind of system.<br>
+				The major goal of this project is to study and develop walking gaits, trajectories and controllers for the robot to traverse any kind of terrain in an optimum manner.
+This will also include creating a more robust and reliable design for a hexapod.<br>
-				Currently we are working on a quadruped model and testing various controllers and walking gaits on it, before we move on to the hexapod to get a more thorough understanding of the proces.
+				Currently we are studying on a quadruped model and testing various controllers and walking gaits on it, and simultaneously developing concepts for a hexapod.
 				</p>
 				<ul class="actions">
-					<li><a href="https://github.com/Ashutosh781/quadruped-simulink" target="blank" class="button">GitHub Repo</a></li>
+					<li><a href="https://github.com/ERC-BPGC/SpiderBot" target="blank" class="button">GitHub Repo</a></li>
 				</ul>
 			</div>
 		</div>